ACCESS-NRI-Community/ACCESSHub/README.md

     If not already present, open a [new issue](https://github.com/ACCESS-NRI/access-hive.org.au/issues/new?template=simple-issue-template.md) about your contribution.
 3. **Create a new git branch**

-    For making changes locally, open your preferred IDE (ex.
-VSCode).
-    And in the terminal, create a new branch to make your local changes and then push it to GitHub:

-    ```ruby
-    # Create a new branch, name it as - <name>/<issue-summary>-<issue-no>

-    $ git checkout -b john/fix-title-800
+    Create a new `git` branch for your new contribution, starting from the `development` branch.
+    A suggested way to call it is in the format `<name>/<issue-summary>-<issue-number>`, for example `jasmeen/improve-how-to-contribute-812`:
     ```

-    ```ruby
-    # Push the branch to upstream

-    $ git push --set-upstream origin john/fix-title-800
+    git checkout -b jasmeen/improve-how-to-contribute-812 origin/development
     ```

 3. **COMMIT AND PUSH CHANGES**